vetall812/CDDA-Tilesets/doc/style/PenAndPaper/advertisement.md

 # Pen And Paper Overmap tileset

-I'm excited to introduce you all the new map tileset.
+I'm excited to introduce you all to my new overmap tileset.
 When creating this tileset, I aimed to achieve the following goals:

 1. **Showcase the quality of Cataclysm: Dark Days Ahead**: This game offers diverse graphics, and it's not necessary to stick to Pixel Art.
-2. **Enhance immersion**: Some time ago, @I-am-Erk mentioned that he envisions the map as hand-drawn, with the survivor drawing it as they progress.
+2. **Enhance immersion**: Some time ago, @I-am-Erk mentioned that he envisioned the map as hand-drawn, with the survivor drawing it as they progress.
 I tried to create this feeling.
 3. **Create a clear and understandable map**: Many tilesets, due to canvas size or style limitations, do not allow an unprepared person to understand what is on the screen at first glance.
-4. **Adjust brightness for better gameplay**: Since the game allows changing the main tileset, the main game field can be very dark.
-Switching to a map with different brightness can cause a blinding effect when playing in the dark.
+4. **Avoid brightness mismatch**: Since the game allows changing the main tileset, the main game field can be very dark.
+Switching to a bright map can therefore cause a blinding effect when playing in the dark.
 Some time ago, I worked on the SurveyorMap tileset (thanks to @curstwist for the opportunity), where I wanted to convey the effect of a typographic map made according to usgs.gov rules.
 However, such a map turned out to be very bright for most players.
-In this tileset, I tried to add the ability to adjust the brightness on the user side.
+In this tileset, I tried to lower brightness to better match the main tilesets.
-5. **Add interactivity**: This tileset suggests that the player, acting as a survivor, interacts more actively with the map.
+5. **Encourage interactivity**: This tileset encourages the player, acting as a survivor, to interact more actively with the map.

-Below I will show several screenshots, talk about the possible behavior of the player, the current state of the tileset, and known issues.
+Below I will show several screenshots, talk about the possible behavior of the player, demonstrate the current state of the tileset, and list known issues.

 ## Gameplay

-For example, our player started somewhere on the outskirts of the city.
+In this example, our player started somewhere on the outskirts of the city.
 This is what he will see if he climbs onto the roof.

 ![1-starting_screen](./screenshots/1-starting_screen.png)